Jon-Ting/Coursera-JHU-DS-3-Getting-Cleaning-Data/README.md

 - run_analysis.R: Contains the R codes written to perform the analysis and create the tidied data.

 - tidy_data.txt: The tidied data as a result of the analysis.

+- and also the repository UCI_HAR_Dataset which contains the original datasets.